FikriAbdillah01/MLportfolio/README.md

 | 9 | `sulphates` |
 | 10 | `alcohol` |

-We will give a brief explanation of these physicochemical variables in the list.
-There is no useless variables  and ...
+We will give a brief explanation of these variables.
+The steps after get the data, we check:

+* Data duplication
+* Null data
+* 3M (mean, median, mode)
+* Minimum and maximum value each feature
+* Interval value between feature and label

+These information are  important to data scientist

 <p align = 'center'> <strong>3.
 Result</strong> </p>